Cheyney University

 Students who are not eligible to pursue dual admissions are still eligible to benefit from the Statewide Transfer Agreement.

-As one of Pennsylvania’s 14 public universities within the Pennsylvania State System of Higher Education (PASSHE), Shippensburg University is a member of the Pennsylvania Statewide Transfer System, dedicated to accepting the transfer of Associate of Arts (A.A.) and Associate of Science (A.S.) degrees into parallel baccalaureate programs with full junior standing, recognizing all the competencies attained within the associate degree programs.
+As one of Pennsylvania’s public universities within the Pennsylvania State System of Higher Education (PASSHE), Cheyney University is a member of the Pennsylvania Statewide Transfer System, dedicated to accepting the transfer of Associate of Arts (A.A.) and Associate of Science (A.S.) degrees into parallel baccalaureate programs with full junior standing, recognizing all the competencies attained within the associate degree programs.
 The associate degree may integrate courses to satisfy part of a 30-credit framework.

 To benefit from this Statewide Transfer program-to-program agreement, students must earn an appropriate associate degree in any of the following Community College of Philadelphia programs before transfer.